Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Best Walk-In Tub for Narrow Doors

-Image 1Ella’s Bubbles is a well-known OEM manufacturer of acrylic walk-in bathtubs based in Chicago, Illinois.
-They make a wide range of walk-in tubs designed for people with reduced mobility.
-Their Ella Transfer26 Walk-In Tub is a great option for homes with narrow doorways where a standard-sized tub can’t be installed.
-This ADA-compliant premium unit is built with all of the same features offered in larger models, including dual two-inch drains, a secure two-latch door, a reversible end panel for left or right installation, and three removable access panels.
+The Ella Transfer26 Walk-In Tub is a great option for homes with narrow doorways and/or small bathrooms where a standard-sized tub can’t be installed.
+This ADA-compliant premium unit is built with all of the same features offered in larger models, including dual two-inch drains, a secure two-latch door, a reversible end panel for left or right installation, and one extension panel kit to fit in 60” alcoves.

 The L-shaped door makes for easy access and allows the door to swing over an adjacent toilet, allowing for installation in areas where space is limited.
 Wall and deck-mounted safety bars are standard, and the unit is built with adjustable leveling legs to enable easy draining.
-The Transfer26 is available in a variety of packages with options, such as hydro massage, jetting and an in-line water heater.
-Pricing for this walk-in tub starts at $4,080.
+The Transfer26 is available in a variety of packages with options, such as hydro massage and microbubble therapy.
+Pricing for this walk-in tub starts at $4,673 without jets and is $5,468 for added hydro jets, the next least expensive option .

 Highlights